Best Free Midi Keyboard Software 2026 For Windows, Mac and Android

 Simple to use

 This software is so easy to use (at least it was for me!)
-Just go to the pianu.com/keyboard page and there you will see a big yellow button that says “Detect My Keyboard”.
-Press it and you will see the following screen.
+Just go to the pianu.com/keyboard page, and there you will see a big yellow button that says “Detect My Keyboard.”
+Press it, and you will see the following screen.

 Functions

-Pianu is not very complex and does not give you all the features of Garageband.
+Pianu is not very complex and does not give you all the features of GarageBand.
 But many people have written to me that they do not want anything that complicated and just want to play some piano.
 For that, it is perfect.

 Performance & Sound

 You would never want to use this piano for recording or live performance, but for learning, it sounds fine.
-The only thing that bothers you is that the notes do not sound completely and eventually just stop suddenly.
+The only thing that bothers you is that the notes do not sound complete and eventually just stop suddenly.
 But that’s a minor problem if you are just practicing.

 I expected the performance to be less than optimal for a web-based application, but it really was not.
 In fact, I’d say I noticed less latency than with many other applications, and my laptop fan was just whirring away.

-The Best Free Midi Keyboard Software for Android
+The Best Free MIDI Keyboard Software for Android

-Yes, that’s right, these days you do not even need a computer to use a MIDI device.
+Yes, that’s right; these days you do not even need a computer to use a MIDI device.
 You can now connect your MIDI keyboard directly to your phone or tablet and make music with it.

 For less than $10, I bought this simple USB-C to USB adapter that lets me play my 49-key MIDI keyboard through my phone.